Mv0777/WisfluxAcademy_Internship2022/Assignment6.md

 If the type of x is null, return true.
 If the type of x is a number, then:

-A. If x is a NaN, return false.
+1. If x is a NaN, return false.

-B. If y is a NaN, return false.
+2. If y is a NaN, return false.

-C. If x is the same number as y, return true.
+3. If x is the same number as y, return true.

-D. If x is +0 and y is -0, return true.
+4. If x is +0 and y is -0, return true.

-E. If x is -0 and y is +0, return true.
+5. If x is -0 and y is +0, return true.

-F. Otherwise, return false.
+6. Otherwise, return false.